 Chasseneuil-du-Poitou, France - 2016

 Futuroscope is one of France's oldest amusement parks and is renowned for its high-tech attractions and unusual buildings with their futuristic architecture, which attracts both young and old.
 The sight is something to behold, with impressive, futuristic glass and metal buildings and giant spheres and domes.
 It is one of a kind in Europe with its combination of fun, magic, and futuristic entertainment.
-MONSTRUM was asked to make an adventurous playground to fit the design of the park.
+MONSTRUM was commissioned to make an adventurous playground to complement the park's design.